 However, all those writers would have been familiar with first-century Roman writer, Ovid’s Metamorphosis, in which the story of Pyramus and Thisbe, a very similar story about a pair of star crossed lovers, appears.
 Shakespeare, in particular, as scholars know, read Ovid when he was at school.
 Also, he used the story undiluted as the play staged by the rude mechanicals in A Midsummer Night’s Dream – presented in burlesque fashion.

 There are a limited number of stories, and some scholars have boiled that down to about seven types.
 The star-crossed lovers story is one of them.
 It is doubtful that Ovid invented that particular story and, on the principle that nothing is ever new, he must also have got it from somewhere.
 It looks like it could be a lifetime’s exercise in scholarship to track it further back.

-As usual, though, when Shakespeare takes hold of the Romeo and Juliet story, it is his version becomes the definitive version, and the one that will last as long as there are still readers on the planet.
+As usual, though, when Shakespeare takes hold of any story, his version becomes the definitive version, and it is his Romeo and Juliet story that will last as long as there are readers on the planet.